nfnth/nfnth/README.md

 To begin, [sign in]() (or [create an account]()), to recieve a user badge with **Nomad** status.

-Our site features, include:
+Some site features, include:

 - View our [deed listings](https://github.com/nfnth/nfnth/blob/master/doc/DEED.md), with option to:
   - [purchase]() as **Owner**
   - [claim]() as **Tenant**
   - [proceed]() as **Civilian**
-- Go to [nfnth.com](https://nfnth.com), with tools to:
+- Use the [nfnth.com](https://nfnth.com) editor, with tools to:
   - Post artifacts
   - Create a profile (in MarkDown 2.0)